 The threat of Covid19 is now diminishing and I offer all my clients the opportunity to meet with me in my therapy room in Plymstock.
 Any client wishing or needing to continue (or start) counselling on-line can still do this.

 There is some residual risk in meeting.
 I therefore must undertake a risk assessment with each client I meet in person, which involves consideration of likely contacts and their risks from the virus (for example, if a client lives with an elderly family member, or works in a high-risk environment).
 I will carefully manage my non-work contacts to minimise the risk of my passing on any infection.
 I will also maintain high hygiene standards in my therapy room, disinfecting surfaces between appointments.
 I request that each client also takes due care with hygiene and virus avoidance.
 I am fully vaccinated with a booster.

 Working on-line means no travel.
 It is possible to talk from home, saving time, risk and expense.

 The technology can facilitate the sharing of documents – guidelines, questionnaires etc if these are helpful (although that can also be done via email).

 Seeing someone on-screen is neither as ‘together’ as meeting in person, nor does it provide such a full experience.
-From a counselling perspective, much body language is lost and the interaction can be a little less ‘intimate’.
+From a counsellor’s perspective, Direct eye contact and much body language is lost and the interaction can be a little less ‘intimate’.

 Confidentiality is vital; a client sitting at home often has to consider who might overhear the conversation, inhibiting open sharing of issues.